-In Japanese culture and language, the expression Yoroshiku Onegaishimasu is often heard, a phrase that is misunderstood by many, since it does not have just one meaning, as well as several other expressions and words in the Japanese language.
+In Japanese culture and language, the expression Yoroshiku Onegaishimasu is often heard, a phrase that is misunderstood by many, as it does not have just one meaning, just like several other expressions and words in the Japanese language.

-Even some students of Japanese are in doubt about what this expression is, when to say it, when not to say it, what it is for, and this is understandable, since it is an expression that varies according to the context and situation.
+Even some Japanese students are unsure of what this expression is about, when to say it, when not to, what it is for, and this is understandable, as it is an expression that varies according to context and situation.

 Thinking about this doubt of many, we decided to create this article where we will explain the main meanings of this expression.